 Cancer screenings are medical tests performed on individuals with no symptoms of cancer.
 The purpose of screening tests is to find early stage cancers before they progress to a level where symptoms become apparent and the cancer becomes harder to treat.
 For more information about cancer screenings, please click here.

 If you are uninsured or underinsured, the Cancer Institute may be able to help you get the cancer screenings you need.
 The Cancer Institute Patient Navigation program works with low income individuals who are not up to date with breast, cervical, colon and lung cancer screenings.
 For more information on this program, please click here.

 Another factor that is important in regards to cancer risk is sun exposure.
 In fact, by taking proper precautions, the risk of skin cancer can be significantly reduced.
 As often as possible, you should avoid direct sun exposure, especially from 10 a.m. to 2 p.m.
 Wearing sunglasses, sunscreen, and protective clothing should also be a part of your regular protective measures.
 Artificial tanning devices should be avoided.

-More information about cancer prevention can be found by clicking here, or by contacting the Cancer Institute.
+More information about cancer prevention can be found by contacting the Cancer Institute.